keisukeYamagishi/xsort/README.md

 ## Usage

 ```
+xsort version: 1.4.0
+xsort sort an Xcode file tree
 Usage: xsort [-v] [<path>] [-o]
-These are common detect commands used in various situations:
-xsort version: 1.2.5
+The following options can be used with Xsort.
 option:
 -v: display xsort version number
 -o: output result
--r: Just extracting output.pbxproj will not write to pbxproj of Xcode project
+-r: Just only extracting output.pbxproj will not write to pbxproj of Xcode project so safty

-Regars !
+King Regards!

 ```